 18. Get Artsy at the Sainsbury Centre

-Located on the ground of the UEA (University of East Anglia), this art museum is home to contemporary collections from world-class artists.
+Located on the grounds of the UEA (University of East Anglia), this art museum is home to contemporary collections from world-class artists.
 Francis Bacon, Henry Moore and Pablo Picasso all have works featured here.

-19. Vent your Anger at Rage Rooms
+19. Vent Your Anger at Rage Rooms

 Ever heard that Limp Bizkit song ‘Break Stuff’?
 Well, if you’re even half as angry as Fred Durst in that song, you’ll relish the opportunity to smash some stuff up at the Rage Rooms.
 After all, how often do you get the opportunity to take a sledgehammer to a printer?

-20. Take in the Views from Mousehold Heath
+20. Take In the Views From Mousehold Heath

 Mousehold Heath is a wonderful green space for walking, reading or enjoying a picnic.
 If you’re into geocaching, you may well find a surprise somewhere in this area too…

-21. Awaken your Inner Child at Retro Replay
+21. Awaken Your Inner Child at Retro Replay

 For all those vintage gamers out there, this one is for you.
 Retro Replay games arcade is located in Castle Quarter and offers up all the arcade games that you loved as a kid.
 Ignite that warm nostalgic feeling in your belly with classics like Mortal Kombat 2 and Pac-Man’s Arcade Party.

-How to get to Norwich, England
+How to Get to Norwich, England

 National Express run bus services to Norwich from all over the country and the train station also serves a number of national destinations.
 It takes around two hours to travel from London to Norwich by train.

-Top Tip: It is always worth buying train tickets in advance as train travel can be very expensive when arranged at the last minute!
+Top Tip: It is always worth buying train tickets in advance as travel can be very expensive when arranged at the last minute!
 If you are a regular user of the trains, a railcard may be a good investment if you are eligible.

 Where to Stay in Norwich

-Located just a five minute stroll from Norwich train station, Abbey Guest House offers quiet comfortable rooms and great value for money.
+Located just a five-minute stroll from Norwich train station, Abbey Guest House offers quiet comfortable rooms and great value for money.
 This spot is ideal for people travelling to Norwich via public transport and they also boast free parking, handy for those travelling by car.
 The hosts are sure to give you a warm welcome!

 This bolthole is perched on the River Wensum, offering a convenient base from which to explore the city.
-Although the rooms are a little on the small side, this is more than compensated for with the incredible location.
+Although the rooms are a little on the small side, this is more than compensated for by the incredible location.
 Breakfast is available for an additional cost.